SanjeevaRDodlapati/QeMLflow/docs/development/CONTRIBUTING.md

-# Contributing to ChemML
+# Contributing to QeMLflow

-Thank you for your interest in contributing to ChemML!
+Thank you for your interest in contributing to QeMLflow!
 This document provides guidelines and information for contributors.

 ## Code of Conduct